British Eagle: Formation and early operations

-The airline acquired Air Freight Ltd with three more Halifaxes later the same year.
+The airline acquired Air Freight Ltd. during the summer of 1948 with three more Halifaxes later the same year.
 Eagle acquired three Avro York aircraft in late 1949, followed by eight others, and used these until early 1955 for both passenger and freight charters.
 Eagle aviation moved to Luton in 1950.
 For most of its existence, the company's head office was located at 29 Clarges Street, Central London.

 By 1951, Eagle Aviation had won its first regular Government trooping contracts, including the first regular contract awarded by the War Office for trooping flights between the UK and Singapore starting in August 1951.
 This helped keep its fleet of six Halifaxes and nine Avro Yorks busy and provided employment for 100 people including 12 pilots.
 Operations moved to Blackbushe Airport in 1952, followed a year later by the launch of secondary scheduled services in association with British European Airways (BEA), from whom Eagle had purchased a large fleet of Vickers Vikings.
+Trent Valley Aviation Ltd., which had been bought in September 1950, was fully absorbed one year later.